tkurze/exchangelib/docs/index.md

 continue to the `Permissions` page, and check that your app has the `full_access_as_app` permission:
 ![API permissions](/exchangelib/assets/img/permissions.png)
-If not, press `Grant admin consent for testuiste_delegate` and grant access.
+If not, press `Grant admin consent for testsuite` and grant access.

 You should now be able to connect to an account using the `OAuth2Credentials` class as shown above.